OneWorld Memorials Talks About Funeral Superstitions

 5 Superstitions About Death & Dying

-A few birds that may be taken as omens of death to come are a robin tapping at the window, birds hovering around a house or landing on the windowsill, or a bird flying out an open window.
+A few birds that are viewed as omens of death include a robin tapping at the window, birds hovering around a house or landing on the windowsill, or a bird flying out an open window.

 Take for example the birds serving as a bad omen – instead, it is widely understood in many Native American traditions that an eagle bears the spirit upward.
 And think of the symbolism of the dove alighting to pass matter into spirit.

 Death and memorial arrangements carry a great deal of superstition.
-Because passing on is shrouded in mystery, most people possess an imperative to clothe losses in stories that help create order from uncertainty.
+Because passing on is shrouded in mystery, most people possess a desire to create stories that help create order from uncertainty.
 This is simply our hardwiring.
-And though the superstitions change throughout the years, the need for them does not.
+Although the superstitions have changed throughout the years, the need for them does not.

 J. Malec is a visual artist and writer whose work often deals with themes related to loss and healing.
-She lives in Minneapolis, and spends much of her time practicing permaculture in the city.
+She lives in Minneapolis and spends much of her time practicing permaculture in the city.